ltrujello/ltrujello.github.io/docs/posts/rnn.md

 which are then used in future computations.

 Here, we'll offer an overview of RNNs, present an explicit RNN, and then implement an RNN in Pytorch to learn an artificial grammar known as the Reber Grammar.
+You can find the complete PyTorch code, which we'll also introduce here, in [this Github gist](https://gist.github.com/ltrujello/dbe10beb84b7bfe8efa542ea2c5ed249).

 <!-- more -->